Kaholo/kaholo-plugin-git/README.md

 ## Settings
 1. SSH Key (Vault) **Optional** - SSH key to be used as the default SSH key when no other keys are specified.

-## Method: Clone using SSH
+## Method: Clone
 Clone the specified git repository.
-Can clone using SSH in the case an SSH key was provided.
+Can clone using either SSH key or username and password.
 You can use this method like "git pull" in case you already cloned the repo, if specifying overwrite=true.
 If the clone path is already in use, and overwrite is false, this command will fail.
+Save credentials currently only supports saving an SSH key, and doesn't work with username and password.

 ### Parameters
 1. SSH Key (Vault) **Optional** - If provided, use the specified key to connect with SSH to the repository URL for cloning.
-2. Username (String) **Optional** - If provided, save the specified username to use when pushing commits or tags to the repository.
+2. Username (String) **Optional** - If provided, use the specified username to authenticate.
-3. Email (String) **Optional** - If provided, save the specified email to use when pushing commits or tags to the repository.
+3. Password (Vault) **Optional** - If provided, use the specified password to authenticate.
 4. Repository (String) **Required** - The URL of the repository to clone.
 Needs to be in SSH format in case SSH key was provided.
 5. Branch (String) **Optional** - The branch of the repository to clone from.
 On default clone from the repo's default branch.
 6. Clone Path (String) **Required** - The path to clone the repository to. **Recomnded to give a new path.**